 A Traditional Thanksgiving Tablescape

 For my Thanksgiving table this year, I wanted to really play up the true orange and red fall color tones; since last year I did a white and sage fall table and the year prior was navy and rust, it had been a while since I had really gone true fall tones.
 I was already planning on using my DIY Lucky Penny Table Runner one last time for the season, and it only seemed right to send her out in style.
-To create the floral center piece, I reused all the gourds and pumpkins that were still in good shape from my Birds Halloween Table, because we do not like to waste food, this time of year.
+To create the floral centerpiece, I reused all the gourds and pumpkins that were still in good shape from my Birds Halloween Table, because we do not like to waste food, this time of year.
 I added in some brightly colored leaves and faux wheat sprigs.
 Notice I said faux wheat sprigs, this is actually very important for pet owners.

 Sometimes we do not think about the dangers of plants and flowers to our beloved pets.
 In fact, I did an entire post about the Deadliest Houseplants for your Pets which include many holiday favorites like Poinsettias and Easter Lilies right at the top of the list.
 Needless to say Dexter is fine, in fact he just celebrated his 10th birthday and he loves Thanksgiving a whole bunch.
 Another fun design element I decided to add to the table were the cozy plaid throws.
 I thought they added a sweet nod to my mamas plaid tablecloths and they had a feel of fall football tailgating too.
 Also, I have had a few complaints about the firmness of my metal chairs…..so I am accommodating that by having throws which can either be used as a seat cushion, for those that can not sit on a metal chair, or as a blanket, for those that may find themselves too cold.
 Such an easy hostess tip to accommodate a myriad of all different family members and friends.
 Another smart reuse you may have noticed, which was all my husbands idea, yep, this is a shout out to Ron on the decorating side.
 He accidentally placed the “Thankful” pillow wraps over the chairs, but I really liked them a lot.
 Since I only had four matching throws it really worked out perfectly for balancing out the table decor.

 Over on the side board I added some dried corn to the mix because it always makes me think of a funny childhood story, which I will try to tell quickly to you guys.
 When I was in Kindergarten we had a Thanksgiving play, and I came home to tell my mother that I had been cast as a Native American Indian, and that I would need a costume just like Pocahontas.
 Well….. if you have not seen my profile picture I am fair skin and very blonde, back then I was a toe head blonde, lol.
 My mother looked at me and smiled, making a comment about what a progressive school I was attending and made me a Pocahontas costume.